polkadot-developers/knowledgebase/current/runtime/storage.md

 | [Identity](https://substrate.dev/rustdocs/master/frame_support/struct.Identity.html)                  |               |             |

-The Identity hasher encapsulates a hashing algorithm that has an output equal to its input (the identity function).This type of hasher should only be used when the starting key is already a cryptographic hash.
+The Identity hasher encapsulates a hashing algorithm that has an output equal to its input (the identity function).
+This type of hasher should only be used when the starting key is already a cryptographic hash.

 ## Declaring Storage Items